VinnyE/linked-blog-starter-md/publish/Build a virtuous identity by privileging your principles.md

 The story of George Hell, who transforms himself into George Heaven by wearing a mask of virtue, illustrates this concept.
 By pretending to be good and acting accordingly, Hell eventually becomes the person he aspires to be.
 This transformation is achieved through practice and persistence.

-In conclusion, our desires and preferences are not fixed.
+Our desires and preferences are not fixed.
 They can change over time through practice and habit formation.
 By feeding the "good dog" within us, we can cultivate virtues and make them a part of our identity.
 This process involves making conscious choices that align with our principles, even when they conflict with our immediate desires.
 In doing so, we can become better versions of ourselves.

 Related:
 - [[Adam Smith's perspective on flourishing and contentment]]